07803492177/swift-evolution/proposals/000a-move-function.md

 ## Acknowledgments

-Thanks to Andrew Trick as always for the great conversations that lead to this proposal!
+Thanks to Nate Chandler, Tim Kientzle, Joe Groff for their help with this!